Understanding Workers’ Compensation Ratings

 Workers’ compensation ratings are based on the impairment or loss of use of a particular part of the body.
 The rating is based on the difference between how the person could function without the impairment and with the impairment.

-Ratings are not assigned at a first visit.
+Ratings are not assigned at the first visit.
 Ratings are assigned by an insurance company’s medical provider after you have undergone rehabilitation and have achieved maximum medical improvement.
 Maximum medical improvement represents the point at which the insurance company’s physician determines no further improvement is likely within a year’s time.
 Depending on your rating, you may be entitled to permanent partial disability or permanent total disability.

 What The Workers’ Compensation Insurer Does Not Want You To Know

 An insurer may present you with an initial settlement offer, telling you this is the only compensation you are entitled to receive.
 This is not true.
-What the insurer initially presents is the minimum amount you are owed under law.
+What the insurer initially presents is the minimum amount you are owed under the law.
 You may be entitled to significantly more.

 Is Your Workers’ Compensation Rating Accurate?
 Talk To A Lawyer Today.